akshyat02/aws-file-system/README.md

 - boto3 library

 ## Installation
+1. You can download the .exe file by [**clicking here**](https://github.com/akshyat02/aws-file-system/blob/main/amazon-file-system).
-To install the required libraries, run the following commands in your terminal:
+2. To install the required libraries, run the following commands in your terminal:
 ```bash
 pip install tkinter
 pip install boto3